 Is a Weighted Vest Bad for Your Back?

-Weighted vests are used to make exercises such as push ups, walking, jogging and playing sports more challenging.
-Vests can weigh as little 5 lbs. or as much as 80 lbs., depending on the model.
-Most weighted vests are adjusted by adding or removing metal ingots from Velcro secured pockets.
+Weighted vests make exercises such as push ups, walking, jogging and playing sports more challenging.
+Vests can weigh as little 5 pounds or they can exceed 80 pounds.
+You can adjust most weighted vests by adding or removing metal ingots from the pockets.
 This allows you to gradually increase the weight of your vest as you get fitter and stronger.

 Uses